liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/99-advanced-customization-with-ext-plugins.markdown

 ![Figure 1: You can create an Ext plugin project with Liferay IDE.](../../images/ext-create-an-ext-plugin-project.png)

-The Plugins SDK automatically appends `-ext` to the plugin project name, for your Ext plugin's project folder.
+The Plugins SDK automatically appends `-ext` to the plugin project name when it creates your Ext plugin's project folder.
 In Liferay IDE, you can either create a completely new plugin or add a new plugin to an existing plugin project.

 ### Creating an Ext Plugin Using the Terminal [](id=creating-an-ext-plugin-using-the-terminal)

 To create a new Ext plugin from the terminal, navigate to the *ext* directory in your Liferay Plugins SDK and enter the command below that is appropriate for your operating system.
-The two arguments afer the `create` command are the project name and display name, respectively.
+The two arguments after the `create` command are the project name and display name, respectively.
 The examples below use the project name *example* and the display name *Example*.
 Make sure to specify values you want to use for your Ext plugin's project name and display name.